adrianh/adrianhoward.com-hylia/src/posts/faster-horses.md

 To summarise the three minute rant — Henry Ford didn't say it.
 The excellent [Quote Investigator has a nice long post on this](https://quoteinvestigator.com/2011/07/28/ford-faster-horse/).
 The first reference to this quote being assigned to Ford is in a 2001 issue of Marketing Week.
 When Ford had been dead for a while.

 Not that the line makes sense in any case.
 Because "faster" wasn't the selling point of cars over horses.
 Speed wasn't the problem.
-Spending huge amounts of money, time and space on keeping horses alive and dealing with the literal horse shit was the problem.
+Spending huge amounts of money, time, and space on keeping horses alive and dealing with the literal horse shit was the problem.

 Even better — it turns out that Henry Ford did say this: